UVADS/ds6013/deliverable_details.md

    - Name all important code packages used

    **Figures and Tables**
-   - Use block diagrams to describe data flow (pipeline) when appropriate.
+   - Use block diagrams to describe data flow (pipeline) when appropriate
-   - Show mathematical formulae for core methods.
+   - Show mathematical formulae for core methods
-   - Tables should be legible and within the page’s columns.
+   - Tables should be legible and within the page’s columns
-   - Diagrams should be labeled clearly, crisp, and readable.
+   - Diagrams should be labeled clearly, crisp, and readable

-   - Submit the file on Canvas
-   - Include customary sections for research paper such as:
-     - Abstract
-     - Data
-     - Methods
-     - Conclusions
-     - Summary
-     - Next Steps
-   - Publication is not a requirement but it is encouraged!
-   - See paper [rubric]() for grading breakdown

    **Outline**
-   These sections are often included in capstone papers.
+   The sections listed below are often included in capstone papers.
    In some cases, you may consolidate the sections.

    - Introduction / Project Goal / Research Questions
    - Literature Review / Background / Related Work